alexdremov/SwiftYFinance/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Example project includes basic features demonstration.

 ## Requirements

+I used Swift 5.0 and backward compatibility is not guranteed.
+IOS 13+

 ## Installation